18F/handbook/pages/travel-and-leave/overtime.md

 ## Overtime and Compensatory (Comp) time

-Your ability to use these options depends on your [salary level](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/) and [work schedule]({% page "/general-information-and-resources/employee-resources-policies/work-schedules/" %}):
+Your ability to use these options depends on your [salary level](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/):

 * The amount of overtime or comp time you can receive depends on your salary level.
 Refer to the [Bi-weekly Comp Time Cap Calculator](https://docs.google.com/spreadsheets/d/1q7wVWPWzBYljj87Wzl-ouVDJux9vplOP_zg3ryxz0iw/edit#gid=0) to see how much comp time you can earn.
 * If you make the maximum salary ($191,900 in 2024), you cannot receive overtime or comp time.
 You can only be compensated with credit hours on a flexible schedule.